jwong105/jwong105/README.md

 🌱 I’m currently learning:
 - the MERN stack (MongoDB, Express, React, Node.js)

-⚡ Fun fact: I love ✨puzzles✨ so much.
+⚡ Fun fact:
+- ✨I love puzzles✨ So much.
 Like actually.
 I just need a good movie playlist and my puzzles and you'll never see me again.
 All my money goes towards puzzles and buying frames for my puzzles :)

 <!--